Australian Music Foundation Classical Awards

 Visit our Current Awardees and Alumni pages to see some of our success stories.

-We hope to announce the results towards the end of July/early August.
+We hope to announce the results towards the end of August.

 Subscribe to the AMF Awards Mailing List to receive information about our awards, such as application dates and links to the application form.
 Please click HERE if you would like to subscribe for information about the AMF Awards.